 But whose responsibility all of this is remains something of an open question.
 The Ukrainian government has spent millions of dollars on various projects aimed at bringing the contamination under control, but none have led to significant improvements.

-It was as late as 2003 that Ukraine’s Cabinet of Ministers adopted an 11-year program geared toward bringing the Pridniprovsky Chemical Plant into an environmentally safe state, and to protect local residents from the harmful effects of ionizing radiation.
+It was as late as 2003 that Ukraine’s Cabinet of Ministers adopted an 11-year program geared toward bringing the Pridniprovsky Chemical Plant into an environmentally safe state, with the aim of protecting local residents from the harmful effects of ionizing radiation.

 That program was followed by another in 2009, which is still running today – at least at the legislative level.
 But its implementation has been chaotic, and Ukrainian nuclear officials criticized the Ministry of Energy and Coal for failing to monitor the activities of Barrier properly.
 By 2018, Barrier itself ran out of state funding and audits found that it had misapplied funds, leading to a number of criminal cases.